 This post contains affiliate links.
 What this means to you is that if you click on one of these links and make a purchase, you’ll be supporting this blog (and my family) at absolutely no extra cost to you.
 You can read my full disclosure here.
 Thanks!

-For all the dishcloths I crocheted, I used Sugar’n Cream 100% cotton yarn from Lily®.
+For all the dishcloths I crochet, I use 100% cotton yarn and typically use Sugar’n Cream 100% cotton yarn from Lily®.
+I have also used I Love this Cotton Yarn from Hobby Lobby.
 You can purchase Lily brand yarn at your favorite craft store, including JoAnn Fabrics, Michaels, Walmart or even Amazon.
 It’s important to use 100% cotton yarn because of its absorbency and durability properties.

 Crochet Crunchy Stitch Dishcloth Pattern